The Clear Edge

 • Pattern fix: Added weekly update emails (prevented future communication flags)

-This tracking proves the system works.
-Makes it non-negotiable when you see a $234K retention value each quarter.
+This tracking proves the system works and makes it non‑negotiable once you see a $234K retention value show up in your numbers each quarter.

 Running monthly client pulses reveals risks operators miss when relying on intuition or renewal conversations.